 Google Ads is one of the best advertising platforms when it comes to helping you get more leads.
 It uses a Pay-Per-Click (PPC) system, meaning you only need to pay when someone clicks on your ad.
 With billions of searches that take place on Google, your mold remediation company will have a higher chance of getting noticed by your target audience!

 Here’s an example of what a mold remediation ad looks like on Google’s Search Results Page:

 Does Google Ads for mold remediation sound like a great idea?

-Aside from getting more new customers, there are lots of reasons why businesses like your mold remediation company should consider using Google Ads in promoting your services.
+Aside from getting more new customers, there are many reasons why businesses like your mold remediation company should consider using Google Ads in promoting your services.

 First, it will give you fast results (new customers).
 Compared to SEO which takes quite some time (6-12 months) before you see actual results, Google Ads can provide you with results within three months!
-For that to happen, you have to make sure to optimize your ads by adjusting your average budget, and bid, creating a negative keywords list, and more of these strategies in the later part of this blog.
+For that to happen, you have to make sure to optimize your ads by adjusting your average budget, bidding, creating a negative keywords list, and more!
+We will discuss these strategies in the later part of this blog.

 Second, you can customize your campaigns based on your target demographics.
-With Google Ads, you can choose the specific location and your target audience based on where you want your mold remediation ads will show up.
+With Google Ads, you can choose specific locations and target audiences based on where you want your mold remediation ads to show up.
 You can also set specific criteria for your target audience (e.g. based on personal interests, gender, or age).